-The Mahindra XUV700 is currently the hottest name in the Indian automotive scene and there are plenty of reasons to be excited about it.
-The Mahindra XUV700 will be replacing the ageing current-gen XUV500.
-In fact, it will be positioned above the outgoing model as it will be significantly larger, will be way more premium on the inside and will come loaded with technology and gadgets.
-We have seen several spy images of the upcoming XUV700 over time, and based on these spy shots, here we have a 360 degree view rendering of the upcoming SUV, created by our in-house digital artist Shoeb R. Kalania.
+The Mahindra XUV700 is currently the hottest car name in the Indian auto market and there are a number of reasons for us to be excited about the upcoming SUV.
+The XUV700 will be replacing the current ageing Mahindra XUV500.
+In fact, it will be sitting above the outgoing model as it will be significantly larger, will be way more premium on the inside and loaded with tech and gadgets.
+We've seen some spy images of the upcoming Mahindra XUV700 over time, and based on these spy photos, here we have a Mahindra XUV700 360 view, created by our in-house digital artist Shoeb R. Kalania.

-Mahindra have also revealed a few interesting technical details about the upcoming XUV700.
+Mahindra has also revealed a few interesting technical details about the upcoming XUV700.
 It will be based on the stiffer W601 monocoque platform and will be considerably larger - both in terms of length and width - than the current-gen XUV500.
-Mahindra have also confirmed that it will be offered with both petrol and diesel engines along with manual and automatic gearbox options.
-Hardcore SUV lovers will be very pleased with the fact that the XUV700 will even come with an all-wheel drive system.
+Mahindra has also confirmed that it will be offered with both petrol and diesel engines along with manual and automatic gearbox options.
+Hardcore SUV lovers will be very pleased with the fact that the XUV700 will even come with an all-wheel-drive system.